Our Lips are Sealed

 “We haven’t.
 I keep a low profile.
 Makes my life so much easier.”

 “Then why approach me?
 I don’t care to associate with dogs,” Levi toyed, purposely trying to get the man riled up.

 “Consider this me marking my territory then, pussy,” Cameron replied, lowering his voice to a growl.
-“Play your shitty little games somewhere else and leave Madeline alone, or I will make you regret ever laying eyes on her.”
+“Play your shitty little games elsewhere and leave Madeline alone, or I will make you regret ever laying eyes on her.”

 “Madeline?”
 Levi chuckled in disbelief.
 “So that is what this is about?
 Are you the new possessive boyfriend?
-Did she tell you what happened with the last one?
+Did she tell you about the last one?
 No matter.
 Rest assured, once I’m done with a meal, I don’t come back around to lick the plate.”

 Expecting his last remark to set this pup off, Levi was surprised to instead see this man loosen up and take a step back.

 With a satisfied smile, Cameron tilted his head to the side, regaining his boy-band cuteness once more.

 “That’s a relief to hear since I have a couple of gentlemen to introduce her to while she’s here.
 To make her forget all about an asshole like you.”